 The behavior of next is undefined if, during the traversal, you assign any value to a non-existent field in the table.
 You may however modify existing fields.
 In particular, you may clear existing fields.

 pairs (t).
-Returns three values: the next function, the table t, and nil, so that the construction for k,v in pairs(t) do body end will iterate over all keyvalue pairs of table t.
+Returns three values: the next function, the table t, and nil, so that the construction will iterate over all key-value pairs of table t.